RMNCLDYO/grok-ai-toolkit/README.md

 ## 💾 Caching and Cleanup

-The xAI Toolkit implements a caching mechanism for uploaded images to improve performance and reduce unnecessary network requests:
+The Grok AI Toolkit implements a caching mechanism for uploaded images to improve performance and reduce unnecessary network requests:

-1. When an image is uploaded from a URL, it's stored in a temporary cache folder (`.xAI_toolkit_cache`).
+1. When an image is uploaded from a URL, it's stored in a temporary cache folder (`.grok_ai_toolkit_cache`).
 2. The cache is automatically cleaned up at the end of each session.
 3. Cached files are managed efficiently to prevent storage bloat.